 Chamomile is a European plant of the daisy family with white and yellow flowers and a fresh aroma.
 People use it in manufacturing almost everything, from cosmetics to beverages, for years.
 Here are some of these yellow flowered medicinal plant uses:

 - Reduces stress

 Note: If you notice any skin allergy, eye irritation, or other hypersensitivity reactions, contact your doctor immediately.
 Avoid applying chamomile around your eyes and before applying it on your skin, do a patch test first.

 Common Names: Bitterwort, blow-ball, cankerwort, clockflower, Irish daisy, lion’s tooth, piss-in-bed, pissinlit, priest’s crown, puffball, swine’s snout, telltime, yellow gowan

 Dandelion is a weed belonging to the daisy family and is easily available in most parts of the world.
-Contrary to being merely just a weed, it has a wide array of health benefits.
-They contain high levels of protein and a variety of vitamin and minerals, which makes them perfect survival food.
-Below are the potential health benefits of dandelion:
+They contain high levels of protein and a variety of vitamins and minerals, which makes them perfect survival food.
+Below are the potential health benefits of this plant medicine:

 - Fights Inflammation

 - Lowers Blood Pressure

 Note: If you take dandelion by mouth and apply it to sensitive skin, it may lead to allergic reactions.
 If by any chance you seem to have an allergy, consult your doctor before taking this plant.
 Pregnant and breastfeeding women should avoid intake.